ellykim1701/photorepo/README.md

 # photorepo-bakers
-A photo repository where bakers can securely upload and store photos of their baked goods
+A photo repository where users can securely upload and store photos of their baked goods

 ## Description
 In the main page, photos will be grouped by their categories.